 Woman accused of beheading pensioner ‘caught on CCTV dragging suitcase with body in’

-A woman has been captured on CCTV dragging a bulky suitcase around London for two hours after allegedly murdering her friend and stuffing the body inside.
+A woman was captured on CCTV dragging a bulky suitcase around London for two hours after allegedly murdering her friend and stuffing the body inside, a court heard.

 Jemma Mitchell, 38, is accused of killing 67-year-old Mee Kuen Chong at her Wembley home on 11 June last year before depositing her headless corpse in Devon woodland more than two weeks later.